 Dr. Caroline Coombs, BScH, ND

-My name is Caroline and I am a Naturopathic Doctor and health educator.
+My name is Caroline (she/her) and I am a Naturopathic Doctor and health educator.
 Thanks in part to my quirky parents (my mother is a yoga instructor/counsellor/biologist, and my father a virology professor/inventor), I am a deeply feeling individual with a passion for scientific thought.